calm-workshop-2024/calm-workshop-2024.github.io/content/about.md

 * Causality of large models: Investigating the causal structure of how large models work and how to make them more interpretable and controllable.

+We would like to acknowledge that a related workshop, [Are Large Language Models Simply Causal Parrots?](https://llmcp.cause-lab.net/llmcp), held at AAAI 2024, shared some of our objectives.

 ## Selected References

 The following is a non-exhaustive list of selected references related to the topics of the workshop, compiled before announcing the call for papers.